 Practical information about the care and maintenance of sterling silver.

-When it comes to storing silver jewelry, avoid contact with wood, due to the fact that the trees’ natural oils and fumes will contribute to the darkening of the silver.
-Furthermore, it should not be touching other untreated metals or rubber.
-A little piece of chalk stored alongside the silver jewelry will help to absorb contamination in the air and keep the silver stain-free for a longer period of time.
+When it comes to storing silver jewellery, avoid contact with wood because the trees’ natural oils and fumes will contribute to the darkening of the silver.
+Furthermore, it should not be in direct contact with other untreated metals or rubber.
+A little piece of chalk stored alongside the silver jewellery will help to absorb contamination in the air and keep the silver stain-free for a longer period of time.

 It is important to mention that sulfur is one of silver's worst enemies.
 Sulfur can be found everywhere.
 It is transported through the air and is found e.g. in natural gas or even in our sweat.
 When sulfur touches the surface of silver, a layer of silver sulfide is created (a process also known as oxidation).
 Silver sulfide is the black-coloured substance most commonly referred to as stains.
 Even though it is almost impossible to answer the question where the sulfur comes from, the best solution to the problem is to store sterling silver ware in an airtight container.

 But very often the darkening process (oxidation) is very welcome as a decorative element.
 It is used consciously to give silver an antique look.
 If this is want you want, you can purchase Oxidation fluid here at Smyks in order to make your own black oxidised silver.